awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 ## Availability Zones<a name="availability-zones"></a>

 You enable one or more Availability Zones for your load balancer when you create it\.
 If you enable multiple Availability Zones for your load balancer, this increases the fault tolerance of your applications\.
-You cannot disable Availability Zones for a Network Load Balancer after you create it, but you can enable additional Availability Zones\.
+You can't disable Availability Zones for a Network Load Balancer after you create it, but you can enable additional Availability Zones\.

 When you enable an Availability Zone, you specify one subnet from that Availability Zone\.
 Elastic Load Balancing creates a load balancer node in the Availability Zone and a network interface for the subnet \(the description starts with "ELB net" and includes the name of the load balancer\)\.
 Each load balancer node in the Availability Zone uses this network interface to get an IPv4 address\.
-Note that you can view this network interface but you cannot modify it\.
+Note that you can view this network interface but you can't modify it\.

 When you create an internet\-facing load balancer, you can optionally specify one Elastic IP address per subnet\.
 If you do not choose one of your own Elastic IP addresses, Elastic Load Balancing provides one Elastic IP address per subnet for you\.
 These Elastic IP addresses provide your load balancer with static IP addresses that will not change during the life of the load balancer\.
-You cannot change these Elastic IP addresses after you create the load balancer\.
+You can't change these Elastic IP addresses after you create the load balancer\.

 When you create an internal load balancer, you can optionally specify one private IP address per subnet\.
 If you do not specify an IP address from the subnet, Elastic Load Balancing chooses one for you\.
 These private IP addresses provide your load balancer with static IP addresses that will not change during the life of the load balancer\.
-You cannot change these private IP addresses after you create the load balancer\.
+You can't change these private IP addresses after you create the load balancer\.

 **Requirements**
 + For internet\-facing load balancers, the subnets that you specify must have at least 8 available IP addresses\.
 For internal load balancers, this is only required if you let AWS select a private IPv4 address from the subnet\.